José Gregorio Esparza: Esparza survivors of the Battle of the Alamo

 His family members were spared and are listed as official non-combatant survivors of the Battle of the Alamo.
 María de Jesús Castro also known as María de Jesús Esparza was the young step daughter of Esparza, who was also spared after the battle.
 His wife, Ana Esparza died in 1847, and the family was left without parents.
 Between 1850 and 1860, Gregorio's sons, Enrique, Manuel and Francisco filed pension petitions to gain the rights to land at Pleasanton, Texas.
 Enrique, a San Antonio truck-farmer, also in the Alamo during the siege, was rediscovered in 1901 and became a recorded eyewitness of what transpired during the siege.
 His brother, Manuel owned a general store in Pleasanton, and later served in the Confederate Army during the Civil War.
 Francisco would also serve in the Confederate Army and later became a Texas Ranger.
 He eventually moved to Tucson, Arizona, and became a law officer in the area.

+Dedication

+In 1970, Northside Independent School District purchased 10 acres from Science Park to open an elementary school.
+Because the school was built in the Culebra Park subdivision, the district planned to call the school, "Culebra Park Elementary".
+Members of the community then joined and petitioned the school board to name the school for a famous Hispanic individual since the neighborhood was predominately Hispanic.
+After extensive research, it was decided that the Alamo hero, Gregorio Esparza, would be an appropriate namesake for the school.

+And thus, Gregorio Esparza Elementary School opened in early 1972 & is located near the Far West Side of San Antonio at 5700 Hemphill Drive.